Trusted97/fast-api-boilerplate/README.md

         git clone https://github.com/yourusername/fast-api-boilerplate.git
         cd fast-api-boilerplate

-2. Install dependencies using Poetry:

-        poetry install

-3. Run the development server using Docker:
+2. Run the development server using Docker:

-        docker-compose up
+        docker-compose up --build -d

-4. Access the FastAPI application: Open your web browser and go to [http://localhost:8000](http://localhost:8000)
+3. Access the FastAPI application: Open your web browser and go to [http://localhost:8000](http://localhost:8000)
-5. Access the Swagger documentation at [http://localhost:8000/docs](http://localhost:8000/docs) to interact with the API.
+4. Access the Swagger documentation at [http://localhost:8000/docs](http://localhost:8000/docs) to interact with the API.

 ## Project Structure